itskarelleh/oddysee-hls-audio-player/README.md

 Video-first / adaptive streaming: If you need more advanced streaming capabilities beyond HLS audio, a video library like video.js with HLS plugins might work, but it’s overkill for audio-only use cases.

 ⚠️ Pro tip: Most “all-in-one” audio players don’t handle HLS streaming properly — that’s why HLS-specific solutions are rare.
-If your goal is segmented streaming, @hls-audio-player/core is designed for exactly that.
+If your goal is segmented streaming, Oddysee is designed for exactly that.

 **If none of that worked and you're sure you need an audio only solution for your hls audio, open an issue and we'll help you out 😊**